Grades 9-12: Thoughtful Expression

 Knowledge of the Breadth of the History and Literature of the Western Tradition

 As students study the primary sources of intellectual development, they critically examine the events and mindsets of the time from a biblical perspective.
 The humanities approach allows for seamless integration of literature, philosophy, theology and history.
 Through the Harkness Method, the students begin to truly participate in the “Great Conversation” in their own right.

 Students gain a thorough training in the mathematics sub-disciplines from Algebra and Geometry through Trigonometry and Calculus, as well as sciences of Biology, Chemistry and Physics.
 Course-work emphasizes both the practical experience of math and science in day-to-day life, as well as the theoretical foundations of math and science that explain the God-ordered reality we see in the world.

 Formal Study of Music, Art, & Language

 Beyond the traditional core subjects, our students train in the practice of beauty through music, art and language.
-Believing that a well-rounded education includes an appreciation of the arts, we offer courses in classical guitar, chorus, musical theatre, art and art history, and Spanish for upper school students.
+Believing that a well-rounded education includes an appreciation of the arts, we offer courses in classical guitar, chorus, drama, art and art history, and Spanish for upper school students.